ineslierez-ur/DSCC265-465_Project/README.md

 ### Prediction_Part1_data_preparation.ipynb

 This notebook prepares the data to be fed into the predictive models that assumes no prior knowledge or analysis about the data.
-The output files are the file that contains the target variable and the file that contains all the explanatory features.
+The output files are the file that contains the target variable and the file that contains all the explanatory features: .
 We also add columnsfor the 3 principal components returned by dimensionality methods including PCA, spectral embedding, and t-SNE.

 ## 2.2) Predictive Models Part 2: